lf-edge/ekuiper/docs/en_US/operation/configuration_file.md

         #Timeout in ms
         timeout: 1000
       sqlite:
-        #Sqlite absolute database path, if left empty default directory of the application will be used
-        path:
         #Sqlite file name, if left empty name of db will be sqliteKV.db
         name:
 ```